confoley/confoley.github.io/_posts/2014-3-3-Hello-World.md

 date: 2017-05-01
 ---

-This is going to be my blog about becoming a Data Scientist, including projects I'm working on, thoughts on events I've attended, and more.
+Welcome to my new blog about data science.
+I will be posting about projects I have worked on and the experience of taking the Data Science Immersive course at General Assembly in NYC.